gnukhata/gkcore/README.md

 gkcore now can be accessed via `localhost:6543` from your web browser or at `0.0.0.0:6543` incase of production

-> The gkcore's data is stored under `gkdir` folder in the user's home directory.

 ## Manual

-> Note: you have to press enter after completely typing every command.

 - On debian/Ubuntu distributions Install python-virtualenv postgresql and dependencies using following command